 The Spirituality Initiative aims to bring mindfulness and contemplative practices to the educational experience of those training to become rabbis, cantors, and educators at our New York campus.

-The Spirituality Initiative is now in its fifth year.
+The Spirituality Initiative is now in its sixth year.
 If there is one common denominator to the variety of practices that we call ‘spiritual,’ perhaps it is the practice of paying kind and deep attention to what happens inside and around us from moment to moment.
 When we begin to practice, it does not take long to notice the many thoughts inside our heads that form a running list of judgments, commentary, and habitual emotional postures that can hinder our ability to show up right where we are, just as we are.
 It seems so simple, but it is often so difficult to ‘get it’ and then sustain that focused attention.
 Yet with each other’s help, we keep at it.
 In time, we can become more adept at responding to what is needed in a given moment with a wise and compassionate heart.
 Ultimately, this intention is what informs the Spirituality Initiative’s programming in both curricular and extra-curricular aspects of campus life.

 Spiritual Direction: In spiritual direction, directees contemplate their unfolding relationship to God through the particulars of their life experiences over time.
 This year, the spiritual direction program continues to offer eight monthly individual sessions to students and faculty.
 Well over half of our student body currently participate in spiritual direction, and we are working to increase our staff of trained spiritual directors so that even more can participate in the coming year.

 Bekhol Levavkha Jewish Spiritual Director Training Program: In June 2015 we launched Bekhol Levavkha, the first Jewish spiritual director training program at a Jewish seminary.
-Currently, 18 participants are in their first year of this two-year program, which involves monthly day-long sessions on campus and two longer June retreats.
+Currently, 18 participants are in their second year of this two-year program, which involves monthly day-long sessions on campus and two longer June retreats.
 Participants include HUC-JIR cantorial and rabbinical alumni as well as therapists, coaches and Jewish educators.

 Spiritual Practice Focus Groups: Having learned that it can be easier to succeed in regular spiritual practice by participating in a “minyan,” this year we encouraged student-initiated focus groups for those with a shared interest in a particular spiritual practice.
 For any group of six students who agree to meet six times over the year, Rabbi Klotz or another of our trained facilitators will supervise practice in meditation, yoga, group spiritual direction, or a related area of interest.
 Currently, a spiritual direction group has begun meeting.